rlittletht/TCore.Sql1/INTERFACES.md

 	sw.AddSubclause("$$tbl_foo$$.MyKey in {0}", select, Op.And)
 ```
 Takes an already created `SqlSelect` object and adds that as a subclause.
-In this example, the given SELECT statement returns a set of records, so the subclause we are added checks to see if `MyKey` is in the returned set.
+In this example, the given SELECT statement returns a set of records, so the subclause we are added checks to see if
 ### SqlSelect
 There are situations when you want to represent an entire T-SQL SELECT statement with an object.
 Typically this is because you want to use this as a clause in another select statement, or this could be used to represent the entire SELECT statement you are building.
 #### SqlSelect